The Kashmir Conflict-

 propaganda is Danger in Kashmir, written by Josef Korbel.
 Korbel had been a Czech UN representative in

-Kashmir, before he defected to Washington.
-His book, was published by
+Kashmir before he defected to Washington.
+His book was published by

-Princeton, in 1954, and, in the second edition, in 1966, Korbel had
+Princeton, in 1954, and, in the second edition, in 1966, Korbel acknowledged the ‘substantial help’ of several scholars, including his

-daughter, Mrs Madeleine Albright of the Russian Institute at Columbia
+daughter, Mrs. Madeleine Albright of the Russian Institute at Columbia

 University.[23]

-The British was so over conscious
+The British were so over-conscious

 in Gilgit Baltistan, noted that the Russian (USSR) while on the way to Mecca